 But according to anecdotal evidence and independent surveys, and contrary to what the new index says, both new build and resale prices are falling substantially, probably by more than 10%, and where prices aren’t being slashed there are simply no sales.

-The fact is that the Spanish property bubble has burst, and its credit-deranged prices are no longer relevant now that the credit crunch is with us.
-The new index does not reflect this.
+The fact is that the Spanish property bubble has burst, and with it the inflated price of property for sale in Spain.
+Now the credit crunch is with us, the new index should reflect this.
+It does not.

 Official indexes in markets like the UK, the US, and Ireland, which have gone through a similar housing boom and bust to Spain, all show prices falling by more than 10% a year.
 In Spain, on the other hand, the official index would have you believe that prices are stable, even if the trend is down.